atulkakrana/sPARTA/sparta/README.txt

 python3 sPARTA.py -featureFile <featureFile.fa> -genomeFeature <0/1> -miRNAFile <miRNAFile.fa> -tarPred -tarScore

 ======== Output ==========
-1. PARE validation results for each library can be found in 'output' folder under its corresponding library name.
+1.  <p>PARE validation results for each library can be found in 'output' folder under its corresponding library name.
 The 'output' folder also contains a combined result file (AllLibValidatedUniq.csv) from all the libraries.
-    Results from all libs were combined by removing redundant miRNA-target interaction with cleavage at same site.
+    Results from all libs were combined by removing redundant miRNA-target interaction with cleavage at same site.</p>

-2. Target prediction results can be found in 'predicted' folder under the name 'All.targs.parsed.csv'
+2.  <p>Target prediction results can be found in 'predicted' folder under the name 'All.targs.parsed.csv'</p>

 ======= Contact ===========